Establishing Paternity in Orange County

-At The Buncher Law Corporation, our Orange County family law attorneys
+At The Buncher Law Corporation, our Orange County

-can explain the legal issues involved in a paternity action.
+family law attorneys can explain the legal issues involved in a paternity action.
 The task

 of establishing paternity has become easier today, but the laws are much

-in representing mothers and fathers in parentage actions.
+and fathers in parentage actions.

 How Paternity Is Established

 Paternity is increasingly easier to establish due the advancement of technology

 via DNA testing.
 This can be done quickly and painlessly via DNA comparison

 of a swab sample of the cells from inside the father's and child's